Pitfeart History, Family Crest & Coats of Arms

 Early History of the Pitfeart family

-Another 127 words (9 lines of text) are included under the topic Early Pitfeart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pitfeart research.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pitfeart History in all our PDF Extended History products and printed products wherever possible.

 Pitfeart Spelling Variations